VBota1/project_booking/README.md

 **To be Done High Prio:**
 ```
+    add time to task
     display help information
+    display license information
 ```

 **To be Done Medium Prio:**
 ```
+    remove task
     implment QT Gui
+    create a new database at the start of each month
 ```

 **To be Done Low Prio:**